A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Broader Impact

 \section{Broader Impact}

-This work advances the theoretical understanding of how neural networks can simulate symbolic computation, providing a constructive bridge between automata theory and deep learning.
-The results have potential implications for neural-symbolic reasoning, formal verification, program synthesis, and interpretable AI.
-By enabling ReLU networks to operate with symbolic precision, this framework could support applications requiring transparency, correctness, and alignment with classical formal systems.
-As a theoretical contribution, this work poses no ethical risks.
+This work advances the theoretical understanding of how neural networks can implement symbolic computation, offering a rigorous bridge between automata theory and deep learning.
+The framework has potential implications for neural–symbolic reasoning, formal verification, program synthesis, natural language understanding, and interpretable AI systems.
+By enabling feedforward architectures to perform exact symbolic reasoning with transparent internal representations, this approach supports applications requiring correctness, verifiability, and alignment with formal logic.
+As a foundational theoretical contribution, the work is purely conceptual and does not pose foreseeable ethical or societal risks.